TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

 #### List of Objects by Folder
-If a container has many folders, use the 'path' query to list objects by folder.
+If a container has many folders, use the `path` query to list objects by folder.
 The path query cannot list objects of the lower-level folder.

 ```
 GET   /v1/{Account}/{Container}?path={Path}